danieltjw/aifutures/README.md

 The [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) will provide a window of opportunity to reduce this instability.

+This abundance will lead to a reduction in the need to control each other such as through misinformation, disinformation and conflicts.

 ---

 ## Increase compatibility with AGI / ASI